inspircd/inspircd/README.md

 InspIRCd is a modular C++ Internet Relay Chat (IRC) server for UNIX-like and Windows systems.

+**IMPORTANT** InspIRCd v2 is no longer maintained.
+Please upgrade as soon as possible.

 ## Supported Platforms

 InspIRCd is supported on on the following platforms: